bmaltais/kohya_ss/README.md

 If you encounter an error indicating that the module `tkinter` is not found, try reinstalling Python 3.10 on your system.

+### LORA Training on TESLA V100 - GPU Utilization Issue
+#### Issue Summary
+When training LORA on a TESLA V100, users reported low GPU utilization.
+Additionally, there was difficulty in specifying GPUs other than the default for training.

+#### Potential Solutions
+- **GPU Selection:** Users can specify GPU IDs in the setup configuration to select the desired GPUs for training.
+- **Improving GPU Load:** Utilizing `adamW8bit` optimizer and increasing the batch size can help achieve 70-80% GPU utilization without exceeding GPU memory limits.

 ## SDXL training

 The documentation in this section will be moved to a separate document later.